WilliamASC22/arqivo-ai/README.md

 Arqivo AI is a demo project.

-It should not be used as:

-* Legal advice
-* Medical advice
-* Financial advice
-* Government decision-making
-* Official case review
-* A replacement for trained staff or professional judgment
+It should not be used as legal advice, medical advice, financial advice, government decision-making, official case review, or a replacement for trained staff or professional judgment.

 A human should always review the output before taking action.